minepy/minepy/README.rst

   analysis is now available.
-TICe is used to perform efficiently a high throughput screening of all the possible pairwise relationships assessing their significance, while MICe is used to rank the subset of significant associations on the bases of their strength.
-Paper: https://www.biorxiv.org/content/early/2017/11/07/215855, code and documentation: https://github.com/minepy/mictools.
-The minepy library is preinstalled in the Docker image: https://hub.docker.com/r/minepy/mictools/.
+TICe is used to perform efficiently a high throughput screening of all the possible pairwise relationships assessing their significance, while MICe is used to rank the subset of significant associations on the bases of their strength. `Paper <https://www.biorxiv.org/content/early/2017/11/07/215855>`_, `code and documentation <https://github.com/minepy/mictools>`_.
+The minepy library is preinstalled in the `Docker image <https://hub.docker.com/r/minepy/mictools/>`_.

 * `Homepage and Documentation <http://minepy.readthedocs.io>`_
 * `Download <https://github.com/minepy/minepy/releases>`_